 - What is the limit of detection for KaryoStat+ Assay? - Gains: > 1 Mb - Losses: > 1 Mb - Note that the resolution for a specific sample will depend on the location of the aberration in the chromosome.
 Due to a lower probe density on the telomere ends and centromeres, the resolution in those locations may be closer to 5 Mb. - Can KaryoStat+ assay pick up clonal differences within a line or due to accidental contamination of cell lines, similar to g-banding? - Karyostat[TM] is run as a pooled DNA analysis.
 If non-clonal lines were submitted, differences can be picked up with a detection limit of 30%, anything below 30% will not be picked up reliably.
 G -banding looks at individual cells which allows clonal populations to be picked up with a detection limit of 5%.
 The low sample number (generally only 20-40 cells are screened) however makes G-banding based clonal assessments very unreliable. - My sample has not passed the KaryoStat+ assay after multiple attempts.
 What's the explanation for this? - There are various reasons why samples do not pass.
-Below are possible reasons for failure: - Presence of feeders (MEF) - High number of chromosomal abnormalities - Low cell number (less than 2M) - Poorly dissociated samples. - We recommend that new samples be prepared following our guidelines for a re-run.
+Below are possible reasons for failure: - Presence of feeders of different species (for example MEF for hiPSC) - High number of chromosomal abnormalities (for example transformed cell lines or cancer cells) - Low cell number (less than 2M) - Poorly dissociated samples (overdigestion of cells with dissociation buffers will impact DNA quality) - We recommend that new samples be prepared following our guidelines for a re-run.

 - Sample X had a chromosomal aberration that as detected by KaryoStat.
 Do you know what percentage of the cells contains the non-mosaic gain/loss?
 Was it 100% of the cells? - Aberrations that are not mosaic means every cell has it, thus 100% of the cells have the aberration. - Why is there no raw signal for some regions?
 For example, there is an empty region in the middle of chromosome 1.
-What do the empty regions mean? - The empty region represents the centromeres of the chromosomes (there are no SNP probes in those regions). - Should I be concerned that a small subset of the raw signals show a copy number of 1?
+What do the empty regions mean? - The empty region represents the centromeres of the chromosomes (there are no SNP probes in those regions) and in some cases also represents the telomeres, which on some chromosomes have also have lower probe coverage. - Should I be concerned that a small subset of the raw signals show a copy number of 1?
 For example, at the beginning of chromosome 1, although the normalized blue signal (blue line) indicates a copy number of ~1.5, there are some raw signals (pink dots) that appear near copy number 1. - The telomere ends tend to have a lower SNP probe density, and this may cause a little more variation in the signals that you see and explains why the copy number state may go down a bit.
 Our algorithms take this into account when aberration calls are made, thus there is no need to be concerned. - I want to publish my KaryoStat+ Assay results in a peer-reviewed journal article.
 How do I represent my data and cite the service? - Congratulations on preparation of your manuscript.
 We're excited to have played a small supporting role in your work.
-Suggested verbiage for your Materials & Methods section: "Genomic stability of cells was evaluated using the KaryoStat+ Assay service provided by Thermo Fisher Scientific.
+Suggest ed verbiage for your Materials & Methods section: "Genomic stability of cells was evaluated using the KaryoStat+ Assay service provided by Thermo Fisher Scientific.
 No aberrations were detected."